zibz0017/QuartzVault/content/Math/Σ (Uppercase Sigma, Summation).md

 # What it Means
 $$\sum^{NumberOnTop}_{i=NumberOnBottom}Term$$
 This can be viewed as a for loop (in programming).
-This means that we get calculate the term with i having the value of NumberOnBottom.
-We then calculate the term with i having the value of NumberOnBottom+1.
+This means that we calculate the term with $i$ having the value of $NumberOnBottom$.
+We then calculate the term with $i$ having the value of $NumberOnBottom+1$.
 We do that for i having the value of NumberOnBottom+2, +3….
 We keep doing that until i has the value of NumberOnTop.

 We then take all of those values and add them together.